• Skip to primary navigation

 Instructions

-• Combine ¼ cup water and cornstarch and set aside.
+• Combine ยผ cup water and cornstarch and set aside.
 In a pot over medium-high heat, add rice and 1 cup of water.
-Cook rice until par boiled, approximately 6 minutes.
+Cook rice until parboiled, approximately 6 minutes.

 rice with water in a pot

-• On high heat, stir through almond milk and maple syrup and bring to a boil.
+• Stir through the milk and maple syrup into the parboiled rice and bring to a soft boil.

 almond milk in a pot

-• Once boiling, turn the down to medium-low and add corn starch slurry and orange blossom water.
+• Once boiling, turn the heat down to medium-low and add corn starch slurry and orange blossom water.
 Simmer for 15 minutes.
-Stirring slowly and continuously.
+Stirring slowly and continuously until the liquid has thickened.

 pouring cornstarch slurry into pot of milk

 • Pour into individual portions and allow to cool at room temperature.
 Transfer to the fridge to chill.
-Serve cold, seeing garnish toppings in notes.
+Serve cold, see garnish suggestions in the notes above.

 Rice pudding no egg being poured into individual portions